boblete/boblete.github.io/README.md

 #### Results

-I need to play it to a few people my initial thoughts are that its in the right direction but all a bit samey I need to compose 5 movements - and also Male Female / age related textures that can be revealed
+I need to play it to a few people my initial thoughts are that its in the right direction but all a bit samey - however a response from a TOMTOM developer was this:
+Alone
+Drifting
+moving slowly
+Amongst liquid and nature
+confused
+Being programmed/monitored
+Fragmented
+Yey 303!
+Artificial intelligence
+Structured
+MK Ultra MK2

+I may need to compose 5 movements - and also Male Female / age related textures that can be revealed

 I want the work to provoke so I need better writing - time to get professional help